Red Army (film)

 Red Army is a 2014 American-Russian documentary film directed, produced, and written by Gabe Polsky, executive produced by Jerry Weintraub and Werner Herzog.
 It premiered at the 2014 Cannes Film Festival and was released in limited theaters by Sony Pictures Classics on January 23, 2015.
 The film tells the story of the Soviet Union national ice hockey team through the eyes of team captain Slava Fetisov, in particular the famed 1990s five-man unit known as The Russian Five.

 The film details the link between sports and politics.
 The film also narrates how players were wooed by National Hockey League scouts and eventually flooded NHL rosters.
 The film is particularly harsh on the ruthless tactics of coach Viktor Tikhonov about whom none of the players have a kind word.
 Tikhonov died in November 2014.

 The movie uses rare archival footage, including children singing "No Coward Plays Hockey."

 Background

 The film relates the Soviet Union's dominance of ice hockey during the Cold War.

 Release

-Red Army made its North American debut at the 2014 Toronto International Film Festival and was released in American theaters by Sony Pictures Classics.
+Red Army made its North American debut at the 2014 Toronto International Film Festival, following which Sony Pictures Classics acquired rights to the film in North America, Eastern Europe and Asia.
 The film is about the Soviet-Russian game from the 1950s to the dominance of the 1970s and 1980s and then gradual deterioration in the 1990s.
 The film was screened in the Special Screenings section of the 2014 Cannes Film Festival.

 The film was included in the official selections at the 2014 Telluride, Toronto and New York film festivals.
 Red Army won Audience Awards at the 2014 AFI, Chicago and Middleburg film festivals.
 The film was also selected as the Opening Ceremony film of the 2014 Moscow International Film Festival.